State Compensation Insurance Fund

 State Fund was created by the Boynton Act of 1913, and it started operations in 1914.
 Around that same time, the voters amended the California Constitution by initiative to strengthen the constitutionality of the state workers' compensation system.
 This was necessary because American employers during the early 20th century often challenged mandatory workers' compensation statutes as an unconstitutional invasion of freedom of contract, an argument which had strong persuasive force during the Lochner era.
 Since 1976, State Fund's constitutional basis has been found in Article 14, Section 4 of the state constitution:

 The Legislature is hereby expressly vested with plenary power, unlimited by any provision of this Constitution, to create, and enforce a complete system of workers' compensation...including the establishment and management of a state compensation insurance fund...

-In May 2014, State Fund reported 2013 assets of approximately $20 billion and a workforce of more than 4,000 people (the number varies based on State Fund's current percentage of the market).
-In 2013, State Fund’s market share was the largest in the state at nearly 11%.
-Its market share spiked to over 50 percent in years 2002–2004 when a large number of private carriers left the market.
-In keeping with its mission, State Fund has an open-door policy, writing insurance for California businesses that need workers' compensation insurance.
-State Fund insures approximately 130,000 policyholders in California.
-State Fund also serves as a third-party administrator, adjusting claims for almost all of the state agencies.
+In May 2026, State Fund reported total assets of more than $20.3 Billion.
+In 2025, it declared a policyholder dividend for the seventh year in row.

+State Fund also serves as a third-party administrator, adjusting claims for almost all state agencies in California.